khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 $orderService->processOrder(['item' => 'Book', 'quantity' => 1]);
 ```

+## PHP 5,  PHP 7, PHP 8

+PHP 5, PHP 7, and PHP 8 represent significant evolutionary steps in the PHP language, each introducing new features and performance improvements.

+It is important to know each major version specific features!

 ## Tools

 There are several tools available that can help you refactor PHP code more efficiently.
 Some of the most popular tools include: